 How many hours per week will my child be expected to attend the clinic?

-The number of hours that your child receives therapy is up to you.
-We recommend that children attend for 10-20 hours per week, as research shows that the more hours of behaviour analytic therapy, the more skills that children can acquire.
+We can arrange therapy for your child up to 15 hours per week, depending on available space.
+We recommend that children attend for the maximum number of hours per week that your personal situation will allow, as research shows that the more hours of behaviour analytic therapy, the more skills that children can acquire.
 However, we also realise that the number of hours children are able to attend the clinic varies across families.
 Clinic staff will work with you to determine the number of hours that are best suited to your personal situation.

 How much do services cost?

 Services are charged at a rate of £25 for the first hour per week and £12.50 for each additional hour.
 An initial meeting with clinic staff to discuss the services that are provided at the clinic and if they suit the needs of your child is provided free of charge.

 Will I be able to attend the therapy sessions with my child?

 Parents are required to attend sessions with their children, which provides an opportunity to learn about the therapy and how the techniques may be used at home.
 We can provide therapy without parents being present between the hours of 10-11 am and 1:30-2:30 pm Monday through Friday, which allows parents to take a break during their children’s sessions.

 How do I make an enquiry about services?

 To enquire about services for your child, e-mail our Clinic Coordinator, Emily Groves at firstname.lastname@example.org .